Drought-Ender/Drought-Cave-Creator/README.md

 Self explanitory, no orb is used when the player doesn't have stellar orb, stellar orb lighting is used when the player has orb.

 #### Distance From Light
-Self explanitory, this is the distance from the light source, the lower the value - the strong the light
+Self explanitory, this is the distance from the light source, the lower the value, the stronger the light

 #### Main light
 This is the main color that starts from the player.